-Non-admitted students are asked to contact Jennifer Ivan at 970-491-1184 or Jennifer.email@example.com to determine eligibility to enroll in this class.
+Non-admitted students are asked to contact Graduate Programs at email@example.com or (800) 491-4622 to determine eligibility to enroll in this class.
 Those who intend to apply to the program in the future must be aware that credits can only be transferred in with a B or better grade earned.

 This course can be applied towards: